-- identification and mapping of key processes, i.e. synthetic information on what processes are implemented in the enterprise, their purpose, location, execution time, resources required for implementation (including: personnel, infrastructure, materials, etc.), whether the process is monitored, whether there is a specific procedure for it, whether there are risks / bottlenecks, how a given process is related to other processes - an in-depth analysis of the tools used for the identified processes, building and technical infrastructure, materials, utilities, with particular emphasis on energy carriers, human resources, etc.

-The next step, which includes both diagnosis and identification of specific improvements, is an analysis of the energy intensity of the building and technical infrastructure used in the processes identified earlier (Energy Forum, 2023).
-Specific tools described in the legislation serve this purpose, including an energy efficiency audit and an energy audit of the building, as well as an energy audit of the company (Law on Support for Thermal Modernization and Renovation and the Central Register of Emissions of Pollutants in Buildings, dated November 21, 2008).
-The main difference between a business energy audit and an energy efficiency and energy audit is that the former covers all aspects of energy use and addresses all feasible measures affecting energy consumption (Act on energy efficiency, 2016; Energy audits, 2023; Regulation of the Minister of Energy on the detailed scope and manner of preparing an energy efficiency audit and methods of calculating energy savings, dated October 5, 2017, 2017; Regulation of the Minister of Infrastructure on the detailed scope and form of the energy audit and part of the renovation audit, templates of audit cards, as well as the algorithm for assessing the profitability of a thermomodernization project, dated March 17, 2009, 2009).
+- identification and mapping of key processes, i.e. synthetic information on what processes are implemented in the enterprise, their purpose, location, execution time, resources required for implementation (including: personnel, infrastructure, materials, etc.), whether the process is monitored, whether there is a specific procedure for it, whether there are risks / bottlenecks, how a given process is related to other processes audit of the company [19] (Law on Support for Thermal Modernization and Renovation and the Central Register of Emissions of Pollutants in Buildings, dated November 21, 2008).
+The main difference between a business energy audit and an energy efficiency and energy audit is that the former covers all aspects of energy use and addresses all feasible measures affecting energy consumption [1, 11, 26, 27] (Act on energy efficiency, 2016; Energy audits, 2023; Regulation of the Minister of Energy on the detailed scope and manner of preparing an energy efficiency audit and methods of calculating energy savings, dated October 5, 2017, 2017; Regulation of the Minister of Infrastructure on the detailed scope and form of the energy audit and part of the renovation audit, templates of audit cards, as well as the algorithm for assessing the profitability of a thermomodernization project, dated March 17, 2009, 2009).
 Once the most energy-intensive areas are identified, opportunities to optimize consumption are identified (Tab.
 2).